-If you are interested in adopting a dog, those available are listed on our noticeboard at Reception, on our website under Find a Pet and our facebook page, and are updated regularly as dogs become available.
-If you see a dog you may be interested in, you can make an appointment to meet them.
-You are not restricted just to meet one dog, or prevented from applying for any others if the first dog you meet does not suit you.
+If you are interested in adopting a dog, those available are listed on our website under Find a Pet and our facebook page, and are updated regularly as dogs become available.
+If you see a dog you may be interested in, please contact us to discuss the adoption process.
+You are not restricted just to a particular dog, or prevented from applying for any others if the first dog you are interested in does not suit you.
 Please see our “How to Adopt” page for more information on the process and how to complete the Perfect Match form to register your interest in rehoming an animal, which is the first step in any adoption.

 Animals rehomed from the Centre are fully health-checked and where necessary are treated for fleas and worms, vaccinated, neutered and micro-chipped, which are costs that any new owner would need to cover when taking on a pet.
 Some animals also require more costly treatment like dental work, x-rays and scans or even surgery.
 Our fees are set to help us recover some of these costs, together with the expense of caring for the animal whilst it has been at the Centre awaiting its new owners.

 Unfortunately, it is not possible for us to ring everyone who has registered their interest in adopting an animal.
-We update our “Find a Pet” list on our website and Facebook page sometimes several times a week, as and when pets become available.
+We update “Find a Pet” on our website and listings on Facebook page regularly, sometimes several times a week, as and when pets become available.
 If you do not have internet access to view these, you are welcome to call the Centre to discuss the animals we may have available.

 When you express an interest in rehoming one of our animals, we try to arrange for a member of staff who has been directly involved in its care whilst at the Centre to be available to discuss them with you.
-They will be able to go through all the history we have on the animal and discuss its particular needs and how it might fit in with your family.
+They will be able to go through all the history we have on the animal, advise on its particular needs and how it might fit in with your family.
 Our staff need to allocate time out of their normal daily tasks for this, so to ensure they are available an appointment is necessary.
 Appointments can be made any day except Wednesdays, between 11.00am and 4.00pm by contacting our Reception team.

 At any time, the Centre has a number of dogs available for rehoming, but behind the scenes there are others being assessed, receiving medical treatment etc, and are therefore not ready to leave us just yet.
-As soon as dogs are considered ready for adoption they will be advertised on our website, but we are unable to reserve them until they have passed all their assessments and health checks.
+All dogs still need daily exercise, so you may see them out and about the Centre with our staff or being given some playtime in our paddocks.

-Yes and No … as mentioned above, we do not always have the history of the dogs who come into the Centre and although we can assess their temperament and behaviour towards other pets to a point, it is impossible to know whether they would cope being in a home with another animal.
+Yes and No … as mentioned above, we do not always have the history of the dogs who come into the Centre and although we can assess their temperament and behaviour towards other pets to a point, it is sometimes impossible to know whether they would cope being in a home with another animal.
 Therefore, if we have no proof that they get on with cats, we would have to decline to home them with a cat.
 That does not mean we would never have any dogs who would not be able to live with a cat, just that particular dog is not suitable.
 Please keep an eye on our “Find a Pet” listings for other candidates who might suit your home environment.

 Owners who are on state benefits can apply to be considered for a contribution towards vet bills under our “Welfare Assistance” scheme.
 Our Finance Administrator assesses each case individually and we only ever offer a contribution towards the total amount, so cannot fund the whole cost of the vet care.
 If your application is successful, we may be able to offer a small percentage of the cost of the treatment.
 We can provide you with a claim form, but we pay the vets themselves via a voucher, so you cannot claim a contribution if you have already paid the vets for the full cost of treatment.
 We do not have a vet on site and rely on local veterinary support to care for animals at the Centre, so cannot offer any in-house subsidised vet care here.